Personal notes building zig 0.15.0-dev.xxxx on Macbook M3 Max

 BUILDING FROM SOURCE ON A MAC

 Below, I describe how to build zig master using the Homebrew package manager + cmake with a few Mac-specific tweaks.
-There may be better and less common methods that work.
+There may be better and less common methods that also work.
 But Mac developers are more likely to be familiar with this way.

 MY CURRENT TEST MACHINE